An ELT Glossary : Comma Splice

 CORRECTThe weather was extremely good; we had a great holiday. / The weather was extremely good.
 We had a great holiday.
 As above - both these possibilities are grammatically correct, but stylistically, because of the fact that the clauses are so short, the option of joining them with a conjunction would be preferable here.

 A common mistake is to assume that words like therefore and however are conjunctions and can join main clauses.
 They're not (they're adverbs) and can't.
-Either a conjuction should be added, or two sentences must be used :
+Either a conjunction should be added, or two sentences must be used :

 INCORRECT: Our first plane was late, therefore we missed the connection with the second.